Program Details

 - Equipped: Training you to leverage your God-given spiritual fingerprint for God’s purpose where you live, learn, work, play, and worship.

-- Encouraged: Coming alongside you to help you persevere because living on mission gets challenging, confusing, and is often both!
+- Encouraged: Helping you to persevere because living on mission is challenging.

 This is training by the church, for the church, to envision, equip, and encourage everyone to be on mission for Jesus everywhere in the everyday stuff of life.

 In short, E4:12 is an intentional plan to put Ephesians 4:12 into action and thereby unleash churches for God’s mission.
-E4:12 does not see itself as a para-church ministry; rather it is a ministry based in the local church, serving the local church, and gathering resources from the local church to re-invest in the larger network of churches so that all benefit.
+In this way, it is not a para-church ministry, but instead, a ministry based in the local church, serving the local church, and gathering resources from the local church to re-invest so that all benefit.

 Transformed Disciples